automation555/hadoop/hadoop-hdfs-project/hadoop-hdfs-rbf/src/site/markdown/HDFSRouterFederation.md

 Router Federation Rename
 -------

 Enable Router to rename across namespaces.
-Currently it is implemented based on [HDFS Federation Balance](../../../hadoop-federation-balance/HDFSFederationBalance.md) and has some limits comparing with normal rename.
-1. It is much slower than the normal rename so need a longer RPC timeout configuration.
-See `ipc.client.rpc-timeout.ms` and its description for more information about RPC timeout.
-2. It doesn't support snapshot path.
-3. It doesn't support to rename path with multiple destinations.
+Currently the router federation rename is implemented by distcp.
+We must set the rpc timeout high enough so it won't timeout.

 | Property | Default | Description|
 |:---- |:---- |:---- |